-The RT1 two-family residential district is intended to provide for an environment of predominantly low density one- and two-family dwellings along with civic and institutional uses and public services and utilities that serve the residents in the district.
+The RT1 two-family residential district is intended to provide for an environment of

 The proposed daycare facility fits within the context of the neighborhood and is in harmony with the general purposes and the above intent of the zoning code.
 This finding is met.
-2. The variance is consistent with the comprehensive plan.
+The variance is consistent with the comprehensive plan.